 Katie Dahl Full Bio

-Katie Dahl was a college freshman when she slipped on a patch of sidewalk ice and broke her wrist.
+Katie was a college freshman in Minnesota when she slipped on a patch of sidewalk ice and broke her wrist.
 Suddenly unable to play the oboe in her college orchestra, Katie used her newfound free time to learn guitar, teaching herself chord shapes as she strummed the strings with her stiff right hand.
-Nine years later, that icy day has proven to be a blessing in disguise, as Katie has made a career as an accomplished writer and musician whom acclaimed author Parker Palmer has called “a singer-songwriter you need to get to know.”
+Nine years later, that icy day has proven to be a blessing in disguise, leading Katie into a life of work that Dar Williams calls “the very best kind of songwriting.”